CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/coordination.md

 [General Purpose Atomic Crosschain Transactino (GPACT)](https://arxiv.org/abs/2011.12783) ([github](https://github.com/ConsenSys/gpact)) and [Cross Framework](https://datachainlab.github.io/cross-docs/) are examples of Coordination Protocols.
 Both are a type of [two-phase commitment protocol](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
-The first phase executes parts of the crosschain execution on various chains, recording a set of provisional state updates to be applied.
-The end of this phase is to request the crosschain transaction be committed.
+The first phase executes segments of the crosschain execution on various chains, recording a set of provisional state updates to be applied.
+The end of this phase is to request that the crosschain transaction be committed.
 The second phase performs the update; applying the provisional state updates.
 If the second phase did not complete, then it is reapplied as many times as needed to complete the algorithm.
-If in the first phase any part of the crosschain transaction fails, then the second phase is to discard the provisional updates on all chains.
+If in the first phase any segment of the crosschain transaction fails, then the second phase is to discard the provisional updates on all chains.